tylerlong/kickstart/README.md

 Lots of projects look similar.
 For example, when I start a new JavaScript projects, I always created the following files: `README.md`, `package.json`, `.gitignore`, `.editorconfig`, `.babelrc`...etc.

 I wanted a command line utility to create those files for me.
 I checked the popular [Yeoman](http://yeoman.io/) project but failed to comprehend its work flow.
-I decided to create a new tool which is both flexible and straigtforward.
+I decided to create a new tool which is both flexible and straightforward.

 ## How it works